 Add ricotta, olives and the pickled onion (or fresh one if you use) and mix.

-Transfer to a serving plates and top with croutons.
+Transfer to a serving plate and top with croutons.

 You can replace almond ricotta with normal ricotta if imported from Italy.
-Or you can make it vegan if you bread / croutons are not made with eggs.
+Or you can make it vegan if your bread/croutons are not made with eggs.